basarat/typescript-book/docs/async-await.md

 * if it was fulfilled then await will return the value,
 * if it's rejected an error will be thrown synchronously which we can catch.

 This suddenly (and magically) makes asynchronous programming as easy as synchronous programming.
-Three things are needed for this though experiment are.
+Three things needed for this though experiment are:

 * Ability to *pause function* execution.
 * Ability to *put a value inside* the function.